soundscape-community/authoring-tool/README.md

 2. Select "Run task" from the command palette and choose "create superuser".
 Fill in the details in the terminal to create a superuser.
 3. Choose the "Run and Debug" tab on the left-hand side of the screen (control+shift+D), and select "run full stack" from the dropdown menu.
 4. Click the green play button (F5) to start the server.
 5. a notification will appear in the bottom right corner of the screen with a link to open the app in a new browser window.
+If there are two, select the one with the port number 3000.

+the app will open in a new browser window.
+You can now start making changes to the code and see the results in real-time.

+### GitHub Codespaces in VSCode

+If you want to use VSCode on your local machine, you can use the GitHub Codespaces extension to achieve the same result.
+Install the GitHub Codespaces extension from the VSCode marketplace and open this repository in a new codespace.
+See [Using Codespaces in Visual Studio Code](https://code.visualstudio.com/docs/remote/codespaces) for more information.
+For now, make sure you choose the rd-devcontainer branch when opening the codespace.

+Once the codespace is ready, follow the same steps as above to start the development server.

 ## Tech Stack